EhabAnshad/aws-elemental-speke-drm-docs/doc_source/index.md

-# AWS Elemental Secure Packager and Encoder Key Exchange API Specification Developer Guide
+# Secure Packager and Encoder Key Exchange API Specification Partner and Customer Guide

 -----
 *****Copyright &copy; 2018 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****